priyadi/roundcube-converse.js-xmpp-plugin/README.md

 Requirements
 ------------
-* An XMPP server with the same credentials as IMAP server used by Roundcube.
-This also means the IMAP server must accept full email address as login username.
 * BOSH support in XMPP server or BOSH connection manager
-* Plaintext auth in BOSH
+* Plaintext auth in BOSH.
+This currently doesn't support other auth methods
 * (optional) BOSH proxy in web server, to avoid crossdomain issues
 * (recommended) XMPP server set to broadcast incoming messages to all resources.
 See notes below.

-Currently the BOSH endpoint is hardcoded at '/http-bind'.
-This will be made configurable later.

 Installation
 ------------